MyBitFoundation/MyBit-Network.tech/README.md

 # MyBit-Network: Contract SDK
 [![CircleCI](https://circleci.com/gh/MyBitFoundation/MyBit-Network.tech.svg?style=shield)](https://circleci.com/gh/MyBitFoundation/MyBit-Network.tech) [![Coverage Status](https://coveralls.io/repos/github/MyBitFoundation/MyBit-Network.tech/badge.svg)](https://coveralls.io/github/MyBitFoundation/MyBit-Network.tech)

-A software development kit for the automated machine economy.
+:factory: A software development kit for the automated machine economy.

 The SDK's contain contracts that can be deployed to create varied decentralized asset management platforms.
 The contracts enable for the crowdsale of digital assets, which are represented as ERC20 dividend tokens.
 Crowdsales can receive ETH or ERC20 tokens, depending on the preferences of the operator and asset dividends can be paid in ETH or ERC20 tokens depending on the preferences of the investors.